The state of the atmosphere, to the degree that it is hot or cold, wet or dry, calm or stormy, clear or cloudy.

 Related: Is there any scientific proof that ball lightning is real?

 Someone passed along this The Oatmeal comic about Tesla.
 It's quite interesting and entertaining.
-I was curious about a lot of ...
+I was curious about a lot of the ...

 5